-Finally, a good orientation programme will create a favorable impression of the firm and its work.
+Finally, a good orientation program will create a favorable impression of the firm and its work.
 Just as a favorable first impression of an individual helps to form a good relationship, so a good initial impression of a company, a co-worker, or a supervisor can help a new employee adjust better.
-Further, effectiveness of an orientation programme can have a lasting effect on absenteeism and turnover.
+Further, the effectiveness of an orientation program can have a lasting effect on absenteeism and turnover.

-First developed in the U.S. during early 1970s, orientation is gaining popularity.
-Several blue chip companies are orienting their new hires.
+First developed in the U.S. during the early 1970s, orientation is gaining popularity.
+Several blue-chip companies are orienting their new hires.

-Formal or Informal: In informal orientation, new hires are directly put on the jobs and they are expected to acclimatise themselves with the work and the company.
+In an informal orientation, new hires are directly put on the jobs and they are expected to acclimatize themselves with the work and the company.
 In contrast, orientation can be formal too.
-In formal orientation, the management has a structured programme which is executed when new employees join the firm.
+In formal orientation, the management has a structured program that is executed when new employees join the firm.

 Innovative ideas to solve organizational problems and healthy questioning of the status quo are likely to be generated by a person who has been inducted informally.

 Collective orientation of the new hires solves the problems stated above.
-Most large firms tend to have the collective orientation approach.
+Most large firms tend to have a collective orientation approach.
 But small firms, which have fewer new appointees to socialize frequently use the individual approach.
-Individual socialization is popular even with large finns when they hire executives whose number is small.
+Individual socialization is popular even with large Finns when they hire executives whose number is small.

-Serial or Disjunctive: Orientation becomes serial when an experienced employee inducts a new hire.
+Orientation becomes serial when an experienced employee inducts a new hire.
 The experienced employee acts as a tutor and model for the new hire.
-When new hires do not have predecessors available to guide them or to model their behaviour upon, the orientation become disjunctive.
+When new hires do not have predecessors available to guide them or to model their behavior upon, the orientation becomes disjunctive.

-Orientation programmes range from brief, informal introductions to lengthy, formal programmes.
+Orientation programs range from brief, informal introductions to lengthy, formal programs.

-A formal orientation programme is shared by the HR specialists and the supervisors.
+A formal orientation program is shared by the HR specialists and the supervisors.
 The former covers such areas as organizational issues, employee benefits, and introductions, while supervisors outline mainly job duties.